giampaolo/psutil/docs/devguide.rst

 Debug mode
 ----------

-If you want to debug unusual situations or want to report a bug, it may be useful to enable debug mode via ``PSUTIL_DEBUG`` environment variable.
+If you need to debug unusual situations or report a bug, you can enable debug mode via the ``PSUTIL_DEBUG`` environment variable.
 In this mode, psutil may print additional information to stderr.
 Usually these are non-severe error conditions that are ignored instead of causing a crash.
 Unit tests automatically run with debug mode enabled.
 On UNIX: